-The MTWM Program is offered exclusively at Campbell's Raleigh campus in the heart of downtown Raleigh.
+The MTWM Program is offered 100% online and at Campbell's Raleigh campus in the heart of downtown Raleigh.
 Students may complete their scheduled course work in 12 months or may elect the optional two-year program cycle, completing the degree in 24 months.
-Courses are taught in eight-week terms during the evenings.
+Raleigh courses are taught in eight-week terms during the evenings.
 Each course meets one night per week from 6:00p.m. -10:00p.m.
+Online courses are also taught in 8-week terms and are asynchronous to offer maximum flexibility.